Mental Health Awareness

 Remember, self-care is incredibly important for your health.

-Put these self-care tips into practice today:
+Put these self-care tips into practice today & remember to be kind to yourself:

 Self-care is incredibly important for all our individual health, but not everyone knows what is or how to start.